-Way too many companies have multiple software programs needed to run and manage their companies that aren’t ‘talking’ to each other.
+These days way too many companies have multiple software programs that they need to run and manage their companies all of which aren’t ‘talking’ to each other.

-Our clients tell us that they all started off with one or two, but over time, they added specialized packages that were supposed to make their work easier: our Not-For-Profits tell us that they added software to manage their grants and track donations.
+Our clients tell us that they all started off with one or two, but over time, they added specialized packages that were supposed to make their work easier.
+Our Not-For-Profits tell us that they added software packages to manage their grants, fundraising events and track donations.

 Often, they were told that the new software would transfer the information to their primary software.
 And all too often, it didn’t work the way they hoped; sometimes they got it to work intermittently, and occasionally they never got the new software to share data with their original software.
 But they had an extra clerk, and that kind soul got the information into one or both software packages.